bogdan-grozoiu/grozoiu.com/content/about/_index.md

 I am passionate about Azure, very oppinionated and I love to share my knowledge with others.
 I am a strong believer in the power of automations and I am always looking for ways to remove redundant tasks.
 I am also a big fan of the DevSecOps culture and I always look for ways to optimize and strengthen the way we work.

-I have the tendency to suggest innovative and competitive technologies and also the ability to start from a birds-eye view and dive deep into technical details until everything is clear and actionable.
+I have the tendency to suggest innovative and competitive technologies and the ability to start from a helicopter view and dive deep into technical details until everything is clear and actionable.

+I am also a strong communicator and public speaker, able to convey complex ideas to audiences of all levels.

 I enjoy helping businesses continuously transform through state-of-the-art cloud technology and their success is my success.

 Here's how you can reach out to me on social media: [Twitter](https://twitter.com/bogdangr) | [GitHub](https://github.com/bogdan-grozoiu) | [LinkedIn](https://linkedin.com/in/bogdan-grozoiu).

-Cheers!
+Cheers! 👋